mfeemster/keysharp/README.md

 	+ Sub versions such as -alpha and -beta are not supported, only the four numerical values values contained in the assembly version in the form of `0.0.0.0` are supported.
 * Global variables can be accessed from within class methods by using the `program.` prefix: `program.a := 123`.
 * Accessing class member variables within member functions does not require the `this.` prefix.
-	+ Instead, just reference the member variable using global, and that will distinguish it between a local function variable of the same name.
+	+ Instead, just reference the member variable using `global`, and that will distinguish it between a local function variable of the same name.
 	+ Using `this.` is still supported, but is slower, so avoid using it if possible.
 * If a class and sublcass both have properties with the same name, the following rules apply when accessing the properties within a member function in the base class:
 	+ `global propname` refers to the property defined in the base class.